What you'll find in this article:

 Elevators

-Ezra learned all kinds of elevators.
-The small, squeaky, jerky elevator in the old building.
+Ezra has learned all kinds of elevators.
+The small elevator in the old building that squeaks and judders.
 The glass elevator in the shopping center.
-The elevator with a mirror — where a strange dog stares back.
+The elevator with a mirror — where a strange dog looks back.
 That takes getting used to.

 Elevators are initially strange for dogs: the floor moves, the space is confined, the doors close suddenly.
-Patience and positive reinforcement — don't push, don't pull, just wait until the dog wants to go in itself.
+Patience and positive reinforcement — don't push, don't pull, just wait until the dog wants to go in on its own.

 Escalators

-Escalators are a story of their own.
+Escalators are a different story.
 The steps appear out of nowhere, move, and disappear back into the floor.
-For a dog seeing an escalator for the first time, it's a real mystery.
+For a dog seeing an escalator for the first time, it's a real puzzle.

 Ezra learned it.
 Over time.
-And with a human standing calmly beside him, saying: it's okay.
+And with a human calmly standing by and saying: it's okay.
 We'll do this together.
-Andreas practiced it with him.
-And on the last step, he briefly pulled up on the collar.
+Andreas practiced with him.
+And at the last step, briefly pulled his collar upwards.

 Glass Fronts

 Glass fronts are invisible walls for dogs.
-They see through them — the world behind looks real — and don't understand why they can't pass through.
-This isn't the dog's failure.
-It's physics that the dog doesn't yet know.
+They see through them — the world behind looks real — and don't understand why they can't pass.
+This is not the dog's failure.
+This is physics the dog doesn't yet know.

-The tricky thing about e-scooters: they come silently.
-A dog that reacts to noises will be startled by a silent e-scooter.
+The tricky thing about e-scooters: they are silent.
+A dog that reacts to sounds will be surprised by a silent e-scooter.
 This can lead to fright, jumping, pulling on the leash.
 In the city: always stay alert.

 Noise and Overstimulation

 Bakku, Grandma and Grandpa's old dog, would flee under the table during thunder and fireworks — and sometimes even pee.
-In the city, there are more such triggers — and fewer escape options.
+In the city, there are more such triggers — and fewer escape routes.

-What city dogs absorb daily — and how zeolite helps
+What city dogs ingest daily — and how zeolite helps

-A dog in the city carries more environmental burden than a dog in the countryside.
-Tire abrasion from passing cars settles as fine dust on the ground and grass — and contains heavy metals such as zinc, lead, and cadmium.
+A dog in the city is exposed to more environmental pollution than a dog in the countryside.
+Tire abrasion from passing cars settles as fine dust on the ground and grass — and contains heavy metals like zinc, lead, and cadmium.
 Exhaust fumes accumulate in the soil.
-Road salt in winter remains for a long time.
-Rat poison is laid out in many cities and hides in the grass.
+Road salt in winter lingers for a long time.
+Rat poison is laid out in many cities and hidden in the grass.
 Cigarette butts end up everywhere — and are highly toxic to dogs.

 The city dog sniffs the ground, eats grass, licks its paws.
-It picks up what's there.
+It ingests what's there.

-Zeolite daily in food — this is not an optional extra for city dogs.
+Zeolite in food daily — for city dogs, this is not an extra.
 It's care.
-It binds heavy metals, mycotoxins (toxic metabolic products of molds), and other pollutants already in the intestine before they enter the bloodstream.
+It binds heavy metals, mycotoxins (toxic metabolic products of molds), and other pollutants in the intestines before they enter the bloodstream.

 What research says

-Studies show that clinoptilolite zeolite binds heavy metals, mycotoxins, and other pollutants in the intestine – before they enter the bloodstream.
-This is particularly relevant for city dogs that come into daily contact with tire abrasion, exhaust fumes, and road salt.
+Studies prove that clinoptilolite zeolite binds heavy metals, mycotoxins, and other pollutants in the intestine – before they enter the bloodstream.
+This is particularly relevant for city dogs who come into daily contact with tire abrasion, exhaust fumes, and road salt.

 ⭐⭐⭐⭐⭐ Pollutants during walks – a must for city dogs "Charly walks in the city and inhales many pollutants.
-Here, zeolite is a MUST." — Robert, Vienna, DOGKRAFT Zeolite Powder
+Zeolite is a MUST here." — Robert, Vienna, DOGKRAFT Zeolith Powder

-⭐⭐⭐⭐⭐ Fitter and livelier in everyday life "Since I optimized my dog's food with zeolite, my walking companion is much fitter and livelier." — Melanie, DOGKRAFT Zeolite Powder
+⭐⭐⭐⭐⭐ Fitter and more lively in everyday life "Since I optimized my dog's food with zeolite, my walking companion is much fitter and more lively." — Melanie, DOGKRAFT Zeolith Powder

-⭐⭐⭐⭐⭐ Daily use – for 5 years "Every day, our dog gets his ration of zeolite from Steinkraft in his food – for over 5 years now.
-The vet is thrilled with his physique and teeth at every check-up." — A.J., DOGKRAFT Zeolite Powder
+⭐⭐⭐⭐⭐ Daily companion – for 5 years "Every day, our dog gets his ration of Steinkraft Zeolite in his food – for more than 5 years now.
+The vet is thrilled with his physique and teeth at every check-up." — A.J., DOGKRAFT Zeolith Powder

 ⭐⭐⭐⭐⭐ Many medications – Zeolite gives a good feeling "My darling received many medications.
-Now he gets zeolite added to his dog food, and I have a good feeling." — Caro, DOGKRAFT Zeolite Powder
+Now he gets zeolite added to his dog food and I have a good feeling." — Caro, DOGKRAFT Zeolith Powder

-Green, social contacts & what the city also offers
+Green spaces, social contacts & what else the city offers

 Green.
 Real Green.

-Luna — Andreas' Hanoverian hound — is from Hamburg.
-Hamburg and surroundings.
-There: meadows, parks without no-trespassing signs, green that's just there.
-When they were in Vienna for the first time, they were totally confused.
-Where are we supposed to walk and, more importantly, why are the trees fenced off here?
-In Hamburg, there's a lot of free-growing grass around every tree.
-In Vienna: no-dog signs in almost every park.
-Maybe even in every single one.
+Luna — Andreas' Hanoverian dog — is from Hamburg.
+Hamburg and its surroundings.
+There: meadows, parks without no-trespassing signs, green spaces that are simply there.
+When they were in Vienna for the first time, they were completely bewildered.
+Where should we walk, and more importantly, why are the trees fenced off here?
+In Hamburg, there are many free-growing grasses around every tree.
+In Vienna: "No dogs" signs in almost every park.
+Perhaps even in every one.

-City dogs meet more strange dogs than country dogs — in close quarters, on a leash, without escape options.
+City dogs meet more unfamiliar dogs than country dogs — in close quarters, on a leash, with no room to maneuver.
 That's stress.
 Not every dog is social — and not every encounter has to become a friendship.

 What helps: stay calm.
 Give the dog space.
 Don't force it.
-Don't send every other dog to greet.
+Don't send the dog to greet every other dog.

 What the city also has — and what city dogs love

-In Vienna, thanks to Ezra, we've met people we would never have encountered otherwise.
-The elderly gentleman on the bench.
+In Vienna, thanks to Ezra, we met people we would never have met otherwise.
+The old gentleman on the bench.
 The woman with the puppy.
 The jogger who always stops.
-Dogs open people up to each other — perhaps even more quickly in the city than elsewhere.
+Dogs open people up to each other — perhaps even faster in the city than elsewhere.

 In a trattoria in Italy, a woman from Brazil sat next to us, missing her Labrador Retriever.
-The next day, during a walk in the vineyards — a man who shouted che bello and explained with his hands and feet that he had two dogs like Ezra.
-Two encounters that wouldn't have happened without Ezra.
+The next day, walking in the vineyards — a man who shouted che bello and, with hands and feet, explained that he used to have two dogs like Ezra.
+Two encounters that would not have happened without Ezra.
 In the city.
 While traveling.
 Everywhere.

 Tips for city dogs — what really helps

-Start city socialization early (deliberate acclimation to urban stimuli and situations) — the more a puppy experiences in the first months of life, the calmer the adult dog will be
+• Start city socialization early (deliberately accustoming to urban stimuli and situations) — the more a puppy experiences in its first few months, the calmer the adult dog will be

-Zeolite daily in food — binds pollutants that city dogs inevitably absorb
+• Zeolite in food daily — binds pollutants that city dogs inevitably ingest

-Regular excursions into nature — vastness, smells, nature.
+• Regular trips to green spaces — open spaces, smells, nature.
 Not as a luxury, but as a balance

-Introduce the muzzle early and positively — not when it's needed, but long before.
+• Introduce the muzzle early and positively — not when it's needed, but long before.
 With patience.
 With treats.
 With time.
-And if he chews it up — try again.
-Maybe with liver pâté 😄
+And if he chews through it — try again.
+With liver pâté perhaps 😄

-Stay calm — the dog senses what we feel.
+• Stay calm — the dog feels what we feel.
 If we are relaxed, so is he

 FAQ about dogs in the city